MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/xml-disassembler-and-assembler.md

 ---
 description: "Learn more about: XML Disassembler and Assembler"
-title: "XML Disassembler and Assembler | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "XML Disassembler and Assembler"

+ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+ms.prod: biztalk-server
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 helpviewer_keywords:
   - "disassembler, XML"
   - "assembler, XML"
 ms.assetid: 242a7a96-2342-4ab5-9d3f-1acbcc7ffd14
 caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---
 # XML Disassembler and Assembler
 The XML disassembler and assembler ensure that Microsoft BizTalk Accelerator for HL7 ([!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]) not only supports HL7-encoded messages, but also supports incoming and/or outgoing XML messages.